mdavindarinaldy/fgo24-react-redux-persist/README.md

-# Basic React Project Form
+# Basic React Project To-Do-List

 This project is for training only.
-Through this project, we learn to create input form web pages and display the result from user's input with a table.
-This project implement React-Hook, React-Router-DOM and React-Hook-Form.
+Utilizing context (useContext and createContext) to create a To-Do-List web.

 ## Preview